ArAprojects/ReactYearBook/README.md

 # Turing Yearbook

-This application is being built with `create-react-app`.
+This application is being built with `create-react-app` to show working knowledge of react by creating a dynamic yearbook app.